+However, there is large variance in values for many analyzed factors, when comparing individual mice of the same time points.
+For example, at 5 days, the infarct area varies from 0.9% to 12% and the collagen deposition area varies from 0.8%-5.9%.

+See especially also Supplement Figure ?.

-The large variation in the parameters infarct area (Figure 2) and collagen area (Figures 4B and C) in mice from the late experimental time points are an intriguing finding, considering the homogeneity of the experimental system.
-Indeed, they are negatively correlated with each other, and suggest that alternate routes of disease progression exist.
+The large variation in the parameters infarct area (Figure 2) and collagen area (Figures 4B and C) in mice from the late experimental time points are an intriguing finding, considering the homogeneity of the experimental system, suggesting that alternate routes of disease progression exist.

+Also in other parameters.
+Large variation in mice , individual differences => see also original data

+=> early marker important to be exact, probably additional time points at 3h, 9h… very early effect.
+On the other hand some mice seem to show earlier and strong development of fibrosis.
+Different susceptibility, genetic factors.

 One route is characterized by a strong increase in necrotic tissue and a weaker activation of HSC and lower expression change of inflammation factors.
 The other route is characterized by strong activation of fibrogenesis factors, and finally macroscopic collagen tissue.
 Both routes are similarly connected to loss of liver function, however, the histopathological display is quite different: the former contains a large amount of necrotic tissue while the latter contains large fibrotic tissue.

 Once verified also for human livers, the hypothesis of alternate disease routes can be of far-reaching importance for an individualized therapy, as obviously the medical interventions avoiding necrosis differ from interventions reducing overshooting fibrosis.
 The design of the study, which included the sacrifice of mice after a specific time, did not allow to answer whether the alternate developments, shown macroscopically in later time points, can also be observed in earlier time points.

+Summary disease progression

+Figure 11 shows a summary of the disease processes, the serum factors or histopathological parameters they represent, and the most correlated factors.

+Taken together, the detailed time-resolved transcriptional profiling of liver homogenates following BDL revealed a coordinated induction of detoxification processes immediately after surgery and an upregulation of an inflammatory response along with activation of metabolically active genes, which can be explained by physiological recovery and adaptation of the mice to the bile acid exposure.

+The main findings are summarized in th Figure 11 bringing the different aspects, phases and markers together.

 Conclusion

 The time-resolved analysis of a wide range of parameters (6,313 in total) in bile duct ligated mice has shown that many factors share the pattern of an increase throughout disease progression (Figure 10), however, most of them display a large variability, which maybe the major reason why translation of a set of such parameters into diagnostic approaches have not proven sufficient robustness for valid predictions in human patients with chronic liver diseases.
 Count of CTGF-positive cells and expression of Il28b are among the few exceptions and their diagnostic potential is promising.
-The most correlated factor to CTGF-positive cell numbers is TGF-β2 (Figure 6I).
-Both, CTGF and TGF-β2 encode excreted cytokines, and therefore represent good candidates as serum marker to monitor disease progression.
+The most correlated factor to CTGF-positive cell numbers is Tgf-β2 (Figure 6I).
+Both, Ctgf and Tgf-β2 encode excreted cytokines, and therefore represent good candidates as serum marker to monitor disease progression.

 For the regulatory program, the largest change of quality of the disease progress occurs between days 2 and 5, and is characterized by large expression changes of factors, such as Il2, Il28b or Il13.
 This information has strong clinical relevance, as it indicates a switching point, and human homologs of the respective interleukines are top candidates to be used as clinical markers.